dflock/duncanlock.net/content/posts/tech/a-marvellous-incomplete-compendium-of-reddit-automatons-bots.rst

 Workin' on a Bot Farm
 =======================
-Bots also take resources to run - both to initially create & then to maintain the code - but mainly to provide a computer to run them on.
+Bots also take resources to run - both to initially create & then to maintain the code - but mainly to provide a computer to run them on [#bot_hosting]_.
 Bots need a computer to host their code and to lavish CPU cycles running them - reddit doesn't do this, it's up to the bots creator to host them somewhere.
 This generally isn't free and can eat up quite a lot of computer resources, depending on what the bot does.
 Bots can get shut down by their creators for lack of resources - time or money - or lack of interest.
 Pretty much all reddit bots are just created for fun, for learning, or both - sometimes the creator just wants to move on to another project.

 Bad Bots, Sad Bots
 ==================